MELSEC iQ-R Series Motion Module (RD78G) - Drives configuration and programming from the PLC side

 On the output side:

 Done - Execution completion.
-When deceleration stop by JOG command OFF is completed, Done bit becomes TRUE for only one scan (BOOL).
+When deceleration stop by JOG command OFF is completed,

 - Busy - Indicates that the FB is in execution (BOOL).